Genealogy of the Bunce Family

 by Michael S. Clark, grandson

 Early Years - My grandfather, Henry John “Jack” Bunce, was born into a large family on June 10, 1899 in Hammersmith, a suburb of London, England.
 He was baptized six years later on March 18, 1905 at Acton St. Mary in London, on the same day as his younger brother Reg.
-Jack and Reg’s parents were Robert Bunce, an apparel draper as a young man, whose occupation at Jack’s birth was listed as a manufacturer’s agent, and Margaret Hare, who was the daughter of Ann Bunyan and Henry Hare.
-The Bunces had only recently relocated to Hammersmith, having previously lived with Margaret’s parents on the Hare family farm in the village of Upper Gravenhurst, Bedfordshire.
+Jack and Reg’s father was Robert Bunce, whose occupation as a young man had been an apparel draper, but he also had been a farmer for a time, and he was working as a manufacturer’s agent at the time of Jack's birth.
+Their mother was Margaret Hare, who was the daughter of Ann Bunyan and Henry Hare of Upper Gravenhurst, Bedfordshire.
+The Bunces had only recently relocated to Hammersmith, having previously lived with Margaret’s parents on the Hare family farm in Upper Gravenhurst, where Robert Bunce presumably was working for his father-in-law.
 Jack was one of eight children, with four living brothers and three sisters.
-He was the next to youngest and was 12 years younger than his brother Guy.
+He was the next to youngest, and he was 12 years younger than his oldest brother Guy.

-Jack’s father Robert was a wandering spirit who in the early 1900s began making trips to Lead, South Dakota, ostensibly to mine gold, and returning home to England every few years.
-He was actually an agent who dealt in mining properties, and from possibly as early as 1901 (definitely by 1906) until some point in the early 1920s he was president and general manager of the Black Hills Financial and Development Corporation.
-This company was listed in 1914 at a value of $3.5 million, and continued operations in the west for a number of years.
-The company's business plan involved the acquisition of underfinanced gold and tin mines, followed by investment of capital into them to reclaim ore that the previous owners did not have the capital to exploit.
-The company would then sell off the lesser quality mines to finance continued operation of the better performing properties, eventually consolidating to one or two of the best performing operations.
+Jack’s father Robert was a wandering spirit who starting making business trips about 1904 to Lead, South Dakota, ostensibly to mine gold, and returning home to England every few years or so for short visits to reconnect with his wife and children.
+He was actually an agent who bought and sold old mining properties, and from about 1907 to 1922 or 1923 he was the president and general manager of the Black Hills Financial and Development Corporation.
+He was probably one of the original founders of this company, which was listed in 1914 at a value of $3.5 million, and it carried on operations in the Black Hills of South Dakota for a number of years.
+The company's business plan was to buy underfinanced gold and tin mines, followed by an investment of capital into them to reclaim ore that the previous owners did not have the resources to fully exploit.
+The company would then sell off the lesser quality mines to finance continued operation of the better performing ones, eventually consolidating to one or two of the best performing properties.

 My great aunt Dorothy, Jack’s older sister, remembered that times were good when her father was at home, with plenty of money, lots of food on the table, and a loving father whose children loved him dearly in return.
 But when Robert Bunce returned to the gold fields, as he always did, the money he left to see them through would eventually run out, and the family would know hard times until his return two or three years later.
-Presumably he stayed in the United States when war broke out between England and Germany in 1914, which would have made travel across the Atlantic hazardous.
+Thus, his children saw him infrequently as they were growing up.
+Then when World War I broke out in 1914 between England and Germany, and travel across the Atlantic became too hazardous to risk, he spent the duration of the war in the United States, probably not seeing his wife and younger children for several years.
 An interesting side note is that in 1909, on one of his voyages across the Atlantic, Robert Bunce sailed on the S.S.
-Luistania, a famous ship that was sunk by the Germans in one of the opening events of World War I.
+Lusitania, a famous ship that was later sunk by the Germans in the early part of the war.

-World War I - Robert’s son Jack grew up in London, and enlisted about the same time as his brother Harold on Oct.
-1, 1915 in the British Army, during the early part of the war.
-He graduated on Sept.
-22, 1917 from the 27th Training Reserve Battalion, but only after at least one false start.
-Apparently, when Jack first enlisted, he was too young to serve.
-Interestingly, his mother did not intervene right away, and she let him pursue this “adventure” for a short while.
-His deception was almost discovered at the onset by his officers due to his inability to grow a moustache, which was considered a standard part of the British uniform.
-However, he somehow managed to maintain the ruse for at least a few weeks more.
-He was on the verge of going overseas, destined for the fighting on the front, when his mother decided that enough was enough.
-She revealed his true age to the authorities, and they sent him back to his family.
+World War I - Robert’s son Jack grew up, and did his early schooling in London.
+However, school came to an end during the early part of World War I when Jack enlisted at the age of 16 on Oct.
+1, 1915 in the British Army - his brother Harold having enlisted a few months earlier.
+Jack, who was three years younger than Harold, was actually too young to serve, so he had to lie about his age.
+For some reason, his mother did not intervene right away, and let him pursue this “adventure” for a short time.
+His deception was almost discovered early on by his officers due to his inability to grow a moustache, which was considered part of the British uniform.
+Supposedly he used some sort of marker to draw a line on his upper lip, which fooled his officers, and allowed the ruse to continue for a few weeks more.
+He was on the verge of going overseas, destined for the fighting on the front, when his mother decided at last to intervene.
+So she revealed his true age to the authorities, and they sent him home to his family.

 From family records, and some old “dog tags”, we know of the following